-Almost all of the flower bulbs in our collection must be planted in the fall prior to the onset of a real winter.
-A real winter would be a prolonged, 3-month period of consistently cold temperatures that would enable bulbs to fully form flowers (embryos) within, develop mature root systems and avoid premature top growth.
-Without a proper winter hibernation, bulbs do not yield fully formed flowers, and are prone to flowering short within the neck of the stem, if they flower at all.
+Almost all of the flower bulbs in our collection must be planted in the fall prior to the onset of winter.
+This 3-month period of consistently cold temperatures enables bulbs to fully form flowers (embryos) within, develop mature root systems and avoid premature top growth.
+Without a winter hibernation, many bulbs do not yield fully formed flowers, and are prone to flowering short within the neck of the stem, if they flower at all.
+Sad but true.

-For flower bulbs, the winter is referred to as a period of vernalization, the resting period provided by prolonged, consistent cold temperatures.
-U.S.D.A horticultural zones help gardeners determine which flower bulbs are good for their gardens based on a range of minimum temperatures (in a nutshell: night time temperatures consistently under 32°F yet above -20°F).
-Horticultural zones provide us with direction as to whether or not flower bulbs would successfully experience the vernalization and bio-chemical trigger to ensure mature spring flowering.
+For most flower bulbs, like Tulips, Narcissi, Hyacinths and Crocus, the winter is referred to as a period of vernalization, a required resting period provided by prolonged, consistent cold temperatures.
+U.S.D.A horticultural zones help gardeners determine which flower bulbs are good for their gardens based on a range of minimum temperatures.
+Many flower bulbs are good from horticultural zones 4 through 8 which would indicate minimum temperatures generally under 32°F yet above -25°F. These horticultural zones provide us with direction as to whether or not flower bulbs would successfully experience the vernalization and bio-chemical trigger to ensure mature spring flowering.

 Select a planting site with partial or dappled sunlight and plant them at least as deep as specified to prolong the bloom period.
 Apply a light 2” layer of mulch to help retain moisture and to trap cool temperatures in the soil.
 If rain is insufficient, give them a little drink after planting.
 Treat the bulbs as annuals.